 Installation of Vodafone broadband takes around two weeks.
 There are two ways it works, depending on whether you have a home phone line or not.

-Here at Cable.co.uk we conduct studies among customers of the UK's various broadband providers, and guess who made it into fourth place?
+Here at Cable.co.uk we sometimes conduct studies among customers of the UK's various broadband providers, and guess who made it into fourth place last time we did?
 Yep, it was Vodafone.
 Now before you come back with something like 'Fourth place, that's not even a bronze medal', you should know that was out of around 20 providers.

 When you think that this was Vodafone's first full year as a broadband provider, to beat some of the biggest in the business is a great feat.
 Vodafone's broadband customers are very happy indeed.

 Vodafone can't match Virgin Media for speed.
-It can't beat Sky for TV.
-Vodafone doesn't offer any kind of TV service.
+And it can't beat Sky for TV since it doesn't offer any kind of TV service.
 But that's not the point.
-Vodafone broadband is cheap.
+Vodafone broadband is cheap, and high quality, where most other providers are either one or the other.
 It offers a great service that's good enough for all, but at a price that is in many cases cheaper than rivals.
 Do we like Vodafone broadband?
 Yes, we do.
+We heartily recommend it.

 Cable.co.uk rates Vodafone broadband 4 out of 5 stars.
 Our verdict concludes that Vodafone broadband is a cheap, high quality and we would recommend it.